 Implant-based reconstruction is done in two stages.
-The first stage is inserting the tissue expander under the pectoral muscle (chest muscle).
+The first stage is inserting the tissue expander either above or under the pectoral muscle (chest muscle).
+Please discuss where your tissue expander will be placed with your respective plastic surgeon.
 The tissue expander is used to stretch the skin and muscle to create a pocket for the permanent implant.
 After two weeks, once your incisions are healed, your plastic surgeon will start inflating the tissue expander with normal saline (salt water).
 The expansion process will take place every one to two weeks in the clinic.

 After the last expansion, there is a healing phase of approximately 3 months before the tissue expander is removed and a permanent implant is put in place.

 If you were given a prescription, and asked by your plastic surgeon to wash your skin with antibiotic soap, please wash your chest area (from the collar bone down to your belly button) every day starting 7 days before your operation.

 Your surgeon will discuss with you if you need to purchase a supportive surgical bra.
 You will be asked to bring this with you to your operation.